-Non-TCPA systems distinguish between the administrator password and user passphrases.
-On non-TCPA systems, the administrator password has a 77-minute delay after 10 failed attempts; user passwords have only a one-minute delay after 32 failed attempts, and then the lockout time doubles after every 32 failed attempts.
+Systems that are not TCG-compliant systems distinguish between the administrator password and user passphrases.
+On systems that are not TCG-compliant, the administrator password has a 77-minute delay after 10 failed attempts; user passwords have only a one-minute delay after 32 failed attempts, and then the lockout time doubles after every 32 failed attempts.